 Introduces current building technologies and industry standards.
 Students will study the structural, environmental and design issues involved is selecting and customizing building technologies.
 Although traditional building systems will be discussed, there will be an emphasis on current and emerging technologies.Prerequisite: AD 300

 Explores the world of materials and the processes utilized in transforming them.
 It will address both traditional building materials and systems as well as new materials, technologies and emerging digital fabrication potentials.
 Students will engage in hands on building projects as well as research projects.
-Students will also gain a familiarity with the equipment and processes in MICA's digital fabrication (dFab) studio facilities.Prerequisite: AD 210
+Students will also gain a familiarity with the equipment and processes in MICA's digital fabrication (dFab) studio facilities.Prerequisite: AD 210, or permission of instructor

 Independently driven creative work developed within a focused subject of inquiry and directed by architectural design questions.
 It is carried out through intensive research, study, and design explorations that culminate in a thoroughly developed architectural design proposition.
 It is also fully recorded in a final document.
 Students will develop a new level of competence and skill in independent research and the design outcomes of the research.
 Then they will be asked to define an area of interest and investigation that will lead to the definition of a thesis project through a thesis statement or proposal.
 The proposal sets into place the general topics and particular strategies according to which the student will work.Prerequisite: AD 310